MelmonVEVO/chizuru-old/README.md

 docker build -t chizuru .
 docker run
 ```
-After that, it should be smooth sailing.
+After that, it should be "smooth" sailing.

 ## Files
-Chizuru saves its checkpoints to `czr.ckpt` and saves models to `czr.h5`.
+Chizuru saves its training checkpoints to `czr-xxxx.ckpt` where `xxxx` is the epoch number.

 ## Bugs
 Probably infinite (although countably infinite).
 However, the distant screams of your PC running this model is *not* a bug.
 It's a feature.